FabianDudda/FabianDudda/README.md

 - 👋 Hi, I’m @FabianDudda
-- 👀 I’m interested in coding and building projects.
+- 👀 I’m interested in coding and building start-ups.
-- 🌱 I’m currently learning React, Bootstrap & Firebase.
+- 🌱 I’m currently studying media informatics at the Westfälische Hochschule Gelsenkirchen.
 - 📫 How to reach me: fabian.dudda@hotmail.de

 <!---